 10. Is able to use basic study skills

-As I have said here before, skills like taking notes effectively are useful for a lifetime.
+As I have said here before many times, skills like taking notes effectively are useful for a lifetime.
 The self-directed learner knows this and practices note-taking and other effective learning strategies.

 11. Organizes his or her time

 While self-directed learning does not require the obsession with productivity that seems to be everywhere on the Interweb, the successful self-directed learner nonetheless knows how to find and manage time effectively to allow for learning.

 12. Sets an appropriate pace for learning

 The successful self-directed learner recognizes that learning is as much (if not more) about the process than the outcome and doesn’t try to do too much too fast.

 13. Develops a plan for completing work

 Setting a plan is part of setting the pace and ultimately reaching the destination.
 The successful self-directed learner recognizes planning as a critical element of self learning.

 14. Has a tendency to be goal-oriented